 Not to be outdone Adam followed the pair back to Houlton, Maine and had Lazuli arrested for suspicion of larceny, misconduct and alienation of the feelings of Eve, among other things.
 He was brought before a magistrate and whether he served time or probation is not known but he disappeared from the eagle eye of the newspapers for several years until he turned up in Detroit attempting to aid police in solving the Benny Evangelista murder case.

-Having failed to make a name for himself in Vaudeville, the Prince, along with his bride Princess Lazuli, craved to solve the Evangelista murder.
+Having failed to make a name for himself in Vaudeville, the Prince, along with his bride Princess Zulieka, craved to solve the Evangelista murder.
 With police stumped by the savage slaying of the cult leader and his family in July of 1929 -- they were hacked to death with an ax and Benny was beheaded -- they sought help from all avenues of thought.
-When Lazuli offered his services the befuddled and blundering police department eagerly obliged.
-His wife performed a "seance" of sorts as she assumed Evangelista's posture in the same chair that he was murdered in, admonishing the dead Italian immigrant to explain the details of his demise in English because she couldn't understand Italian.
+When Lazuli offered his services, as he and Zulieka did with previous murder cases in 1928, the befuddled and blundering police department eagerly obliged.
+His wife performed a "seance" of sorts as she assumed Evangelista's posture in the same chair that he was murdered, admonishing the dead Italian immigrant to explain the details of his demise in English because she couldn't understand Italian.
 By his own admission Lazuli called the seance a failure and nothing new was uncovered about the slaying which still remains unsolved to this day.

 In August of the same year the police department wracked with several so-called unsolved "witch killings" and "voodoo murders" began a crackdown on crystal gazers, astrologers and practitioners of occult sciences, who they felt contributed to the culture of ritual murders.
 Aided by famed magician Harry Blackstone they raided some two dozens establishments seizing paraphernalia and questioned the suspected evil-doers.
 Whether Lazuli was one of the investigated is not known but he did appear in Detroit's Recorder Court before Judge Donald Van Zile on a count of "pretending to predict future events" which he was found guilty of by a jury on August 12, 1929.